oreste-abizera/circleci-intro/README.md

 # circleci-intro
-Getting to explore with CircleCi as a CI/CD tool
+Getting to explore CircleCi as a CI/CD tool